-UPDATE 10/31/19: New information has been released about the pit bull that "detonated" late Monday in a Hazel Park home, brutally killing 4-year old Benjamin Cobb.
+New information has been released about the pit bull that "detonated" like a bomb late Monday in a Hazel Park home, brutally killing 4-year old Benjamin Cobb.
 The male pit bull, named Bolo (Be On the Look Out), is 1-year old and light brown colored.
-The child's mother, 38-year old Brandi Halterman, was in the room when the dog attacked.
+The child's mother, 38-year old Brandi Halterman, was in the room when the dog violently attacked.
 She tried to fight the pit bull off by stabbing it, first by using nearby scissors, then a steak knife she ran to the kitchen to retrieve.

 Bloody and injured by the multiple stabbings and zings from high powered Tasers, the pit bull was still able take off after the attack.

 When police arrived, the pit bull was still "actively attacking" the boy.
 Police fired Tasers at the dog.
 Then the pit bull bolted from the home and was spotted by a resident about a mile away.
 "It appears as if this was just a sudden attack," Hazel Park Police Chief Brian Buchholz told the Detroit Free Press.
 The situation was so horrific that even the officers and firefighters who went to the house were traumatized.
 "We don't know what may have sparked it," Buchholz said.

 Regarding the "foster" language initially used by police, this is summed up best by Nolan Finley of The Detroit News: "Apparently, the mother, who survived, was housing the dog on behalf of acquaintances who could no longer keep it while a permanent owner was found."
 That is a form of fostering and is loaded with red flags, however, it is not the actual meaning of a dog being placed with a foster by a rescue or shelter.
 The "source" of Bolo still has not been released by police.